-About 4,000 people inhabit Barrow today, making it easily the largest community on the North Slope.
-Nearly two-thirds of the residents are Inupiaq Eskimos.
-Though they remain deeply rooted in their Inupiaq heritage, Barrow's residents have adopted a modern lifestyle.
-Homes are heated by natural gas taken from nearby gas fields, and the community is served by most modern conveniences, including a public radio station, cable TV, and Internet access.
-The community recreation center has a gymnasium, racquetball courts, weight room, and sauna, and hosts a variety of social events, from dances to basketball tournaments.
-In Barrow, as in much of Bush Alaska, basketball is the favored sport, played year-round by people of all ages.
+About 4,400 people reside in Utqiaġvik today, making it easily the largest community on the North Slope.
+Nearly two-thirds of the residents are Inupiaq people who remain deeply rooted in their culture.
+The community does have a public radio station, cable TV, and Internet access, along with a recreation center.
+In Utqiaġvik, as in much of Bush Alaska, basketball is the favored sport, played year-round by people of all ages.

-Barrow is the economic and administrative center of the North Slope Borough, which encompasses more than 88,000 square miles, making it the world's largest municipal government (in terms of area).
-The village is also headquarters of the Arctic Slope Regional Corporation, formed in 1971 through the Alaska Native Claims Settlement Act (ANCSA), as well as the Ukpeagvik Inupiat Corporation, which economically and politically represents the community of Barrow.
+Utqiaġvik is the economic and administrative center of the North Slope Borough, which encompasses more than 88,000 square miles, making it the world's largest municipal government in terms of area.
+The village is also headquarters of the Arctic Slope Regional Corporation, formed in 1971 through the Alaska Native Claims Settlement Act, as well as the Ukpeagvik Inupiat Corporation, which economically and politically represents the community of Utqiaġvik.
 Several village councils are also headquartered in the town.